How to Populate Metadata When Converting Markdown to HTML in ASP.NET

 Using a JSON Metadata file, a single view and a dynamic action method to pass metadata into Markdown converted HTML pages

-Typically, action methods represent one page, and as such any metadata for a given page (title, metadescription, request path) is entered manually within the action method:
+Typically, action methods represent one page, and as such any metadata for a given page (title, metadescription, request path) is hard-coded within the action method:

 Creating a JSON Metadata file